We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 Some of the principal treatments carried out by Mr Ashish Agrawal at Spire include:

 I received advanced training in the above mentioned sub-specialties at Leeds Teaching Hospital NHS Trust, Royal Hallamshire Hospital, Sheffield and Manchester Royal Eye Hospital.
-I also hold a 'Certificate in Laser Refractive Surgery' qualification from the Royal College of Ophthalmologists.
+I also hold a 'Certificate in Laser Refractive Surgery,' qualification from the Royal College of Ophthalmologists.
+I became a Fellow of the Royal college of Ophthalmologists in 2005.

 Corneal and external eye disease